roys/java-hdl-webserver/README.md

 `tail -f hdl-server.log`

 This will let you follow the file and the contents that's written to it.
 To end the session just press `ctrl + c`.

+#### 5. Remote access

+To be able to have IFTTT access (described later) the server and run the commands you set up you have to ensure that the server is accessible from the Internet.
+How to do this depends on your Internet router, but in general it will be like this:
+ - Give the computer running the server a static IP address in your router
+ - Forward a port (please use some other high number port than 4567) from Internet to port 4567 to the computer running the server
+ - Set up some kind of dynamic DNS (can often be done on the router itself, or you can use the computer running the server) to get a static hostname for IFTTT
+ - Use the hostname and external port number when setting up IFTTT (described later)

 #### Updating the server